IMAGE-ET/DicomToolkit/README.md

 # DicomToolkit
-The main objective of this project is to develop a SDK for writing DICOM complaint client and server applications.
+The main objective of this project is to develop a SDK for writing DICOM compliant client and server applications.
 The project aims to provide a learning platform for DICOM enthusiasts by implementing various pieces of DICOM standard.

 To do: